kaisubr/Paladins-Neural-Network__inferencer/README.md

-# Paladins Artificial Neural Network: Inferencer Module
+# Paladins Artificial Neural Network: Inferencing Module

 This inferencer in this repository applies the model that I created [here](https://github.com/kaisubr/PANN__trainer) onto realtime game data!
 The inferencer's versioning system will append the model's version (i.e. v4.4-0).